The James Webb Interferometer: Space-based interferometric detections of PDS 70 b and c at 4.8 $\mu$m: Abstract

 \section{Abstract}

 We observed the planet-hosting system PDS 70 with the James Webb Interferometer, JWST's Aperture Masking Interferometric (AMI) mode within NIRISS.
-Observing with the F480M filter centered at 4.8 $\mu$m, we simultaneously fit a geometric model to the outer disk and the two known planetary companions.
-We re-detect the protoplanets PDS 70 b and c at an SNR of 21 and 11, respectively.
-Our photometry of both PDS 70 b and c provide evidence for circumplanetary disk emission through fitting SED models to these new measurements and those found in the literature.
-We also newly detect emission within the disk gap at an SNR of $\sim$4, at a position angle of $207^{+11}_{-10}$ degrees, and an unconstrained separation within $\sim$200 mas.
-Follow-up observations will be needed to determine the nature of this emission.
-We place a 5$\sigma$ upper limit of $\Delta$mag = 7.56 on the contrast of the candidate PDS 70 d at 4.8 $\mu$m, which indicates that if the previously observed emission at shorter wavelengths is due to a planet, this putative planet has a different atmospheric composition than PDS 70 b or c.
-Finally, we place upper limits on emission from any additional planets in the disk gap.
-We find an azimuthally averaged 5$\sigma$ upper limit of $\Delta$mag $\approx$ 7.5 at separations greater than 125 mas.
+Observing with the F480M filter centered at 4.8 $\mu$m, we simultaneously fit {geometrical models} to the outer disk and the two known planetary companions.
+We re-detect the protoplanets PDS 70 b and c at an {SNR of 14.7 and 7.0}, respectively.
+Our photometry of both PDS 70 b and c {provides tentative evidence of mid-IR} circumplanetary disk emission through fitting SED models to these new measurements and those found in the literature.
+We also newly detect emission within the disk gap at an SNR of $\sim$4, {at a position angle of $220^{+10}_{-15}$ degrees}, and an unconstrained separation within $\sim$200 mas.
+Follow-up observations will be needed to determine the nature of this emission. {We place a 5$\sigma$ upper limit of 208 $\pm$ 10 $\mu$Jy on the flux } of the candidate PDS 70 d at 4.8 $\mu$m, which indicates that if the previously observed emission at shorter wavelengths is due to a planet, this putative planet has a different atmospheric composition than PDS 70 b or c.
+Finally, we place upper limits on emission from any additional planets in the disk gap. {We find an azimuthally averaged 5$\sigma$ contrast upper limit $>$7 magnitudes at separations greater than 110 mas}.
 These are the deepest limits to date within $\sim$250 mas at 4.8 $\mu$m and the first space-based interferometric observations of this system.

 \keywords{}